LauraKirby/type_inference/notes/research.md

 _________________________

 ### LK - Summary:
+Generic functions allow us to pass in any type to our function when it is called.
 Generic functions are defined with *type parameters*, meaning paramaters are annotated with a *placeholder* for a type instead of an *actual* type (e.g. `String`, `Int`).
 Type parameters allow the parameter type to be inferred by the argument type each time the function is called.

 The placeholder for a type parameter is named and specified in angle brackets after the function name.
 Multiple type parameters can be implemented by writing a comma-separated list within the angle brackets.

-Define a function that will take values of two separate types and print them.
 ```
-func printChosenColor<T,U>(a: T, b: U) {
+func printColor<T>(a: T) {
+    if a is Int {
+        print("The hexidecimal value of your color is ", a)
+    } else if a is String {
-    print("You chose the color:", a, b)
+        print("You chose the color ", a)
+    } else {
+        print("Please provide the hexidecimal value or the name of your favorite color")
     }
+}

-var myColorDecimal = 5649055
+var myColorDeci = 5649055
-var myColorName = "purple"
+var myColorStr = "purple"

-printChosenColor(myColorDecimal, b: myColorName)
-// You chose the color: 5649055 purple
+printColor(myColorDeci)
+// "The hexidecimal value of your color is 5649055"
-// a is inferred as type Int, while b is inferred as type String
+// a is inferred as type Int

-printChosenColor(myColorName, b: myColorDecimal)
+printColor(myColorStr)
-// You chose the color: purple 5649055
+// "You chose the color purple"
-// a is inferred as type String, while b is inferred as type Int
+// a is inferred as type String

+printColor()
+// "Please provide the hexidecimal value or the name of your favorite color."
+// a is nil
 ```

 --------------------------------------